How to care for your silk duvet & bed linen

 - Spot clean only In the event of a spillage or stain, simply treat the area with a warm damp cloth and if required use a light detergent like Tenestar® or gentle soap to clean the soiled area.

-- Professional clean only For larger stains we recommend a professional cleaner who understands silk.
+- Professional clean only As a last resort and for larger stains we recommend to find a professional cleaner who understands silk.
 This is because silk fibre is susceptible to high heat and domestic washing machines could damage the fibres.